arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

       FOR doc IN collection
         FOR match IN FULLTEXT(PARSE_IDENTIFIER(doc).collection, PARSE_IDENTIFIER(doc).key, "foxx") RETURN doc

-- the AQL warning 1577 (collection used in expression) will not occur anymore
+- the AQL warning 1577 ("collection used in expression") will not occur anymore

   It was used in previous versions of ArangoDB when the name of a collection was used in an expression in an AQL query, e.g.